 Manipur: Four commandos, one BSF soldier injured in attack by suspected militants

-A fresh gunfight broke out there again on Tuesday morning after the police picked up two persons for allegedly being involved in the attack, PTI reported.
-A curfew has been imposed in Moreh.
+The situation in the town had been tense following another ambush on the police on December 30 after which a curfew was imposed in the town, reported PTI.
+The latest attack on Tuesday took place after the police picked up two persons for allegedly being involved in the December 30 violence.

-A police official told Scroll that four state police commandos and one member of the Border Security Force were injured in a gunfight that broke out on Saturday afternoon.
+A police official told Scroll that four state police commandos and one member of the Border Security Force were injured in a gunfight that broke out on Tuesday.
 The injured were airlifted to Imphal for treatment at the Regional Institute of Medical Sciences, NDTV reported.

 Manipur has been gripped by ethnic clashes between the Meitei and Kuki communities since early May.
 Over 200 people have been killed since the conflict broke out and nearly 67,000 persons have been forced to flee their homes.

-The Indigenous Tribal Leaders’ Forum, a group of recognised tribes in the Kuki-Zomi majority district of Churachandpur, described Saturday’s incident as a fight between “unidentified gunmen and Meitei commandos” and said that such violence is likely to “continue in the state as long as armed Meitei forces were posted in tribal areas”, reported The Telegraph.
+The Indigenous Tribal Leaders’ Forum, a group of recognised tribes in the Kuki-Zomi majority district of Churachandpur, described December 30 violence as a fight between “unidentified gunmen and Meitei commandos” and said that such violence is likely to “continue in the state as long as armed Meitei forces were posted in tribal areas”, reported The Telegraph.

 The Indigenous Tribal Leaders’ Forum has also accused the Meitei commandos “who are supposedly posted in the area to maintain peace and prosperity” of burning down three civilian houses in Moreh.